AnswerMeWithMrB/website/README.md

 ## Formatting

 ### New Video

-In the [videos](videos/) directory you will find 4 more directories:
+In the [videos](videos/) directory you will find the 4 directories listed below:

 - _National5Teaching
 - _National5Music
 - _HigherTeaching
 - _HigherMusic

-In each of these is a list of files, here is an example:
+Each of theses represents a playlist on the AMWMB channel.
+In each of these directories, there is a list of files, here is an example:

 - 001-video-title.md
 - 002-video-title.md